paulrobertlloyd/paulrobertlloyd-v3/source/projects/_pages/university_of_wales.markdown

 ---
 The _University of Wales_ is a confederal university responsible for accrediting degrees for institutions in Wales and for courses provided overseas.

-Working with [James Box][1] at Clearleft and with a tight budget and fixed timescale, I created an extensible design language that could be applied across the website, microsites and the myWales social e-learning network.
+Working with [James Box][1] at Clearleft, I created an extensible design language that could be applied across the website, microsites and the myWales social e-learning network.

+{% figure c-figure--image-duo "A selection of components provided as part of the design language, and a screen from myWales." %}
+{% picture supporting /projects/university_of_wales/components.png %}
+{% picture supporting /projects/university_of_wales/mywales.png %}
+{% endfigure %}

 [1]: http://clearleft.com/is/james-box/